 After modifying the fstab, you can execute mount -a to ensure everything is mounted correctly.
-You can also make use of the following options to improve performance.....maybe read up on them: tcp,rw,hard,intr,rsize=32768,wsize=32768,retry=60,timeo=60,acl,nfsvers=3,noatime
+You can also make use of the following options to improve performance....maybe read up on them: rw,tcp,noatime,hard,intr,rsize=32768,wsize=32768,retry=60,timeo=60,acl,nfsvers=3

-If you have difficulty mounting something, log into the server where you are mounting from, look in /var/log/messages for messages about why something might fail and also see if the firewall isn't blocking you.
+If you have difficulty mounting something, log into the server (scratch/storage in this case) where you are mounting from, look in /var/log/messages for messages about why something might fail, and see if the firewall isn't blocking you.